Specialized seizure monitoring in a comfortable environment

 If epilepsy is ruled out and another medical condition is suspected, The Valley Hospital offers the complete range of services needed to diagnose and treat these other problems.
 Valley is one of only several hospitals in New Jersey to be designated a Primary Stroke Center by The Joint Commission on Accreditation of Healthcare Organizations.

-For cardiac conditions, The Valley Columbia Heart Center integrates the skills and expertise of cardiologists and cardiothoracic surgeons at Valley and its affiliate, the New York-Presbyterian Healthcare System's Columbia University Medical Center.
+For cardiac conditions, the skills and expertise of cardiologists and cardiothoracic surgeons from Valley's Heart and Vascular Institute are utilized.
 At Valley's Daniel & Gloria Blumenthal Cancer Center patients receive diagnostic and treatment services for brain tumors, including the use of non-surgical stereotactic radiosurgery to destroy cancerous tumors.